fisher6/MacOS-Chrome-Spotlight-Shortcuts/README.md

 # MacOS-Chrome-Spotlight-Shortcuts
-Simple bash script that creates URL shortcuts that can be run in MacOS spotlight
+Simple bash script that creates URL shortcuts for Chrome that can be run in MacOS spotlight

 # Usage
 1. Put the script anywhere in your system, perferrably in new folder called `shorts`.
-2. Change `short_dirs` variable in the script to the path of the `shorts` folder you created.
+2. Change `short_dir` variable in the script to the path of the `shorts` folder you created.
 3. Run `make` from MacOS Spotlight (command+space) and follow the instructions.
 This will create a shortcut for you to run from spotlight.

 * You can add directories inside `shorts` directory, to organize your URL shortcuts.